jacen92/pcb2gcode/README.md

 #### With docker
 You can use dockerfiles in the directory "scripts" to build docker image which contains all required dependencies to build pcb2gcode.
 This way you can build the project for x86_64 or ARM from your host.
+Make sure qemu-static-arm is executable (to avoid docker error like 'permission denied').

     $ docker build --rm -t pcb2gcode_builder:arm -f scripts/Dockerfile.arm .